 How much pocket money?

-This depends on your circumstances and what you think is a reasonable amount.
-As long as your child understands how much he’ll get (and how often), he can start learning how to use the money well.
+This depends on your circumstances and what you think is reasonable.
+As long as your child understands how much he’ll get and how often, he can start learning how to use the money well.

 You can base your decision about how much pocket money to give on:

-- what extra chores around the house you expect your child to complete
+- what household chores you expect your child to do

 - what your family budget will allow

-- what you expect pocket money to pay for.
-If you expect it to cover things like transport, lunches and savings, you might need to give a little more.
+- what you expect pocket money to pay for – for example, if you expect it to cover things like transport, lunches and savings, you might need to give a little more.

 What should pocket money cover?